Second and Third-Trimester Medication Abortion: Induction Abortion

 For safety reasons, induction abortions are performed in hospitals or clinics.

-Induction Abortions are more expensive than D&Es, because of the extended time spent in the medical facility.
+Induction abortions are more expensive than D&Es because of the extended time spent in the medical facility.

 Induction Abortion — The Procedure